Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Precessing-spin model

 \subsection{Normalizing flow model for precessing-spin kicks}

 To model the distribution of kick velocities for precessing-spin binaries, we employ a probabilistic normalizing-flow architecture implemented using the \texttt{nflows} package~\cite{durkan2019neuralsplineflows}.
-The goal of this model is to learn the conditional probability density

-where $v_{\mathrm{kick}}$ denotes the kick velocity (the target variable), and $\mathbf{c}$ represents the contextual parameters $\mathbf{c} = \{\log_2(q),\, |\chi_1|,\, |\chi_2|\}$ encoding the binary’s mass ratio and individual spin magnitudes.
+The goal of this model is to learn the conditional probability density $p(v_{\mathrm{kick}}\,|\,\mathbf{c})$, where $v_{\mathrm{kick}}$ denotes the kick velocity (the target variable), and $\mathbf{c}$ represents the contextual parameters $\mathbf{c} = \{\log_2(q),\, |\chi_1|,\, |\chi_2|\}$ encoding the binary’s mass ratio and individual spin magnitudes.
 For any specified $(q,\, |\chi_1|,\, |\chi_2|)$, the model predicts the full probability distribution of kick velocities marginalized over isotropically-oriented spin-angle configurations.
 This conditional setup enables the model to efficiently capture the statistical effects of spin precession on the kick distribution while remaining computationally tractable.

 Before training, all quantities are standardized to zero mean and unit variance.
 To avoid discontinuities near the equal-mass boundary ($q=1$), we duplicate the training samples with transformations $(\log_2 q \rightarrow -\log_2 q,\; |\chi_1| \leftrightarrow |\chi_2|)$.
 This symmetrization ensures that the normalizing flow can learn the distribution smoothly across the parameter space.
 The resulting dataset is randomly shuffled and split into training ($75\%$) and validation ($25\%$) subsets.